 Figure 4: Shapes can be converted to time series.
 A) A bitmap of a fruit flies wing.
-B) The distance from every point on the profile to the center is measured and treated as the Y-axis value of a time series of length n (C)
+B) The distance from every point on the profile to the center is measured and treated as the Y-axis value of a time series of length $n(\mathbf{C})$

 Even though this one-dimensional representation is very simple, we claim that it is very effective in preserving features of the original shape.
-To show this, we conducted two experiments.
-The first one is a classification experiment on several publicly available shape datasets, as shown in Table 1.
+To show this, we conducted a classification experiment on several publicly available shape datasets, as shown in Table 1.
 For each dataset, we converted the shapes to one-dimensional representations and performed one-nearest-neighbor classification using rotation invariant Euclidean distance (explained later).
 The error rates, as measured by leaving-one-out evaluation, are shown in the second column of Table 1.
 In the third column, we list the best error rates reported by other works, using more complicated shape representations/ distance measures.

-Dataset Name Error Rate using 1D representation (%) Error Rate using other representations (%) Swedish Leaves 13.33% 17.82% (Söderkvist, 2001) Chicken 19.96% 20.5% (Mollineda et. al, 2002) MixedBag 4.375% 6% (Vlachos et. al., 2005) Diatoms 27.53% 26% (Jalba et. al, 2005)
+Table 1: The classification error rate on several datasets Dataset Name Error Rate using 1D representation (%) Error Rate using other representations (%) Swedish Leaves 13.33% 17.82% (Söderkvist, 2001) Chicken 19.96% 20.5% (Mollineda et. al, 2002) MixedBag 4.375% 6% (Vlachos et. al., 2005) Diatoms 27.53% 26% (Jalba et. al. 2005)